Not-A-Builder/SMP-Methodology/Workflow.md

 # 10-05-18

-### 1. Details about the prediction function needs to be understood
+### :white_check_mark:  1.
+Details about the prediction function needs to be understood

 a.
 Analysis of the prediction function (.predict) for time-series data